Moneyfarm pension review 2024 – are they the best pension choice?

 Wealthify charges a simple flat annual fee of 0.60%, irrespective of how much you invest.
 PensionBee’s charges depend on the portfolio as well as how much you invest, with fees coming down on amounts above £100,000.
 For pensions under £100,000 you'll pay annual fees of 0.50%-0.95%, depending on the portfolio.
 The costs are halved on values above £100,000.

-All allow transfers from other providers, but PensionBee’s service goes a bit further as it will also help you locate your pension.
-This makes it stand out as a decent pension consolidation service, particularly as you can only get started by making a transfer.
-In comparison, Moneyfarm lets you start a new pension or transfer old funds and has one simple-to-understand pension product.
+All allow transfers from other providers and PensionBee’s service also helps you locate your pension, however, it doesn't charge a fee for this service.
 The Wealthify service works along similar lines to Moneyfarm but has lower entry costs at £1 rather than £500.
 Nutmeg also has a £500 minimum investment, but you will get a wider choice of portfolios.

 Conclusion